Revolution of Dignity: Juridical developments

-On 24 February, parliament decided to release all political prisoners, including the father and son in the Pavlichenko criminal case, and terminated the powers of five judges of the Constitutional Court of Ukraine, appointed from parliament's quota, for violating their oath.
+On 24 February, parliament decided to release all political prisoners, including the father and son in the Pavlichenko criminal case.
+Parliament also terminated the powers of five judges of the Constitutional Court of Ukraine, appointed from parliament's quota, for violating their oath.
 Lawmakers also offered to dismiss, for the same reason, two judges appointed by the president of Ukraine, and called on the Council of Judges of Ukraine to convene an extraordinary congress within three days to consider dismissing five Constitutional Court judges appointed by the council.
 In the same resolution, parliament assigned the prosecutor general of Ukraine to begin criminal proceedings against all judges who, in the opinion of the People's Deputies of Ukraine, were guilty of adopting on 30 September 2010 a decision of the Constitutional Court of Ukraine (No. 20-rp/2010) on the procedure of introducing constitutional amendments.
 On 27 February, judges of the Constitutional Court sent a letter to European organizations, international organizations, and human rights institutions questioning the constitutionality of the parliamentary resolution.

 On 27 February, Yanukovych was accused of having stolen $70 billion from the state budget.

 The Security Service of Ukraine arrested the former chief of its counterintelligence service, Volodymyr Byk.
 On 3 July 2014, former Prime Minister Mykola Azarov was placed on the international wanted list for alleged abuse of power.

 Yanukovych press conference and Russian response

 On 28 February, Yanukovych attended a press conference in southern Russia and answered questions from mostly Russian reporters.
 He said that the early presidential elections scheduled for late May were illegal and that he "would not be participating in them".
 He also said that while 21 February agreement could have calmed the situation, the opposition had not agreed to it.

-Russia considered the overthrow of Yanukovych to be an illegal coup (and a "military seizure of power") and did not recognize the interim government.
+Russian propaganda and government describe the removal of Yanukovych as a coup (echoing Putin calling it an "illegal coup" and a "military seizure of power") to legitimize their coming actions.

+Researchers consider the subsequent actions of Russia in Crimea to be a true military coup, because the Russian military seized Crimea's parliament and government buildings and instigated the replacement of its government with Russian proxies.

-On 1 March, Russia's parliament approved a request from President Vladimir Putin to deploy Russian troops to Ukraine.
+On 1 March, Russia's parliament approved a request from Putin to deploy Russian troops to Ukraine.

-On 24 March 2014 Putin stated, referring to the 2014 Ukrainian presidential election, "We will respect the choice of the Ukrainian people and will be working with the authorities formed on the basis of this election."
+On 24 March Putin stated, referring to the 2014 Ukrainian presidential election, "We will respect the choice of the Ukrainian people and will be working with the authorities formed on the basis of this election."

-Ban on Russian state TV
+Ban on Russian state television

-On 11 March 2014 the Ukrainian National Council for TV and Radio Broadcasting instructed all cable operators to stop transmitting a number of Russian channels, including the international versions of the main state-controlled stations—Rossiya 1, Channel One, and NTV—as well as Rossiya 24.
+On 11 March the Ukrainian National Council for TV and Radio Broadcasting instructed all cable operators to stop transmitting a number of Russian channels, including the international versions of the main state-controlled stations—Rossiya 1, Channel One, and NTV—as well as Rossiya 24.